A Beginners' Guide to Investing in Property | Full Course from Rob Jones

 I know people who have been bidding on properties for the last 12 months, and they've still not found the perfect property, if it were.
 That's because, ultimately, they're trying to guess the market.
 They're trying to buy the top ... or the bottom, sorry, of the price and try and capitalize on growth.
 It significantly limits your growth if you try and follow this approach because you can go through a similar situation where you have a 12-month timeframe where you've not purchased anything.
 Instead, it's much better to simply understand the market, understand what part of the cycle you're in and then buy those properties based upon their intrinsic value.
 You're buying other things other than just at the right time of the cycle and other things other than just capital growth or equity.

-If we were to relate this to other businesses, one of the richest man in the world, Warren Buffett, he’s got a very famous saying that “it’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”
-Essentially, with that in mind, it’s not about the discount.
-It’s not about buying at the best value if it were.
-It’s about trying to purchase a fantastic asset, something that’s got great fundamentals to it, something that gives you great income and cash flow, so, focusing on the fundamentals, then you shouldn’t go [for a wrong 00:49:57] way when it comes to buying and finding that property.
+If we were to relate this to other businesses, one of the richest man in the world, Warren Buffett, he's got a very famous saying that "it's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."
+Essentially, with that in mind, it's not about the discount.
+It's not about buying at the best value if it were.
+It's about trying to purchase a fantastic asset, something that's got great fundamentals to it, something that gives you great income and cash flow, so, focusing on the fundamentals, then you shouldn't go wrong, when it comes to buying and finding that property.